david-asamoah/React-Native-Login-Register-Screens/README.md

     yarn

 to install the required dependencies.
+After that, `run expo start or yarn start to start` the expo server.
 That's all.
 Enjoy!